karianna/YCSB/CONTRIBUTING.md

 * The module *must* include a README.md file with details such as:
   * Database setup with links to documentation so that the YCSB benchmarks will execute properly.
   * Example command line executions (workload selection, etc).
-  * Required and optional properties (e.g. connection strings, behavior settings, etc) along with the default values.
+  * Required and optional properties (e.g. connection strings, behavior settings, etc.) along with the default values.
   * Versions of the database the binding supports.
-* Javadoc the binding and all of the methods.
+* Javadoc the binding and all the methods.
 Tell us what it does and how it works.

 Because YCSB is a utility to compare multiple data stores, we need each binding to behave similarly by default.
 That means each data store should enforce the strictest consistency guarantees available and avoid client side buffering or optimizations.
 This allows users to evaluate different DBs with a common baseline and tough standards.

-However you *should* include parameters to tune and improve performance as much as possible to reach those flashy marketing numbers.
+However, you *should* include parameters to tune and improve performance as much as possible to reach those flashy marketing numbers.
 Just be honest and document what the settings do and what trade-offs are made. (e.g. client side buffering reduces I/O but a crash can lead to data loss).

 ### Workloads

 YCSB began comparing various key/value data stores with simple CRUD operations.
-However as DBs have become more specialized we've added more workloads for various tasks and would love to have more in the future.
+However, as DBs have become more specialized we've added more workloads for various tasks and would love to have more in the future.
 Keep the following in mind:

 * Make sure more than one publicly available database can handle your workload.
 It's no fun if only one player is in the game.
 * Use the existing DB interface to pass your data around.
 If you really need another API, discuss with the maintainers to see if there isn't a workaround.